Mixed Berry Baked Oatmeal

 5 from 1 vote

-Baked oatmeal, loaded with summer berries and lightly sweetened with brown sugar is a great way to start the day.
+Baked oatmeal, filled with berries, and lightly sweetened with brown sugar is a great way to start the day.

 Prep Time: 10 minutes